bvpipare18/java-coding-questions/QuestionBank25/README.md

 6. Find the first non-repeating character in the string "developer'.
 7. Replace every occurrence of a in the string 'Karnataka with @ and print the result.
 8. Convert the string learning into uppercase and reverse the result.
+9. Write a method to check if two strings are anagrams.
+For example, listen and silent.